psu-epl/psu-epl.github.com/doc/equip/shop/impactDriver/index.md

 These sections describe the standard usage and common pitfalls.

 ## Setup
-* To insert a bit, pull the black chuck sleeve out and then plop the bit in.
-When you let go of the chuck sleeve, the bit will tighten.
+* To insert a bit, pull the black collet out and then plop the bit in.
+When you let go of the collet, the bit will tighten.
+Make sure the bit is tightened and fully centered.
 * Make sure that the battery is inserted, it will slot into the bottom of the impact driver.

 ## Operation
 * The tool will normally be locked.
-To unlock it, press the black button right above the switch.
+To unlock it, press the black button right above the trigger.
 The left button will turn the bit counterclockwise, the right button will turn it clockwise.
+* Place your bit into the screw head like you would a screwdriver and make sure you're holding the impact driver straight.
+* Drive in your bit, clockwise is screwing it in, counterclockwise is unscrewing it.

 ## Shutdown
-Lock it,
+* Lock the impact driver.
+* Charge the battery if needed.

 ## Cleanup
-Explain how to reset the work station for the next user.

-# Tips and Tricks
-List some sections describing advaned techniques.

-{% comment %}
-# Quick Links
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-{% endcomment %}
+* Make sure you put everything back where you found it!